Contact Benenden Hospital

 It’s easy to make an appointment; you can ask your GP or give us a call on 01580 230661.

 The treatment involves the surgical cutting out (excision) of a skin abnormality from the visible, external part of the ear.

-The surgical intervention by physically cutting out the affected area of skin would only normally be recommended when other, more conservative, treatments had already been tried.
-The decision to excise (cut out) the lesion may also be affected by the underlying cause of the lesion, which may be due to a number of underlying conditions.
+This procedure would only normally be recommended when other, more conservative, treatments had already been tried.
+The decision to cut out the lesion may also be affected by the underlying cause of the lesion, which may be due to a number of underlying conditions.

 Chondrodermatitis nodularis helicis (CNH), for example, is a fairly common but painful lesion found on specific parts (helix or antihelix) of the external ear.
 Although the lesion is benign (non-cancerous), it doesn’t usually get better by itself, so some treatment will probably be required if it’s causing annoyance or discomfort.

 Other skin lesions on the ear, such as tumours, moles or cysts, may need to be removed if they cause you significant problems or if they could be cancerous.
 Lesions which cause concern need to be checked by a specialist to establish whether they are malignant (cancerous) or benign (non-cancerous).
 These lesions may need to be excised either for diagnosis or for removal.